Zinab0/File-Sharing-Website/README.md

 This project was developed as our summer training program during summer 2023.

 # Development Tools
-The File Sharing System was meticulously crafted using an array of advanced tools and technologies:
+The File Sharing System tools and technologies used:

 1. Backend Development:
 Programming Languages: PHP, SQL